Over the years I have been asked hundreds of questions regarding Plumbing and Gas, some more than others.

 - are your down pipes 100mm in diameter?

-If you have answered yes to all the above then increasing the size of your guttering or increasing the gradient of your guttering could be your next options.
+If you have answered yes to all the above then increasing the size of your guttering or increasing the gradient of your guttering could be your next option.

-A site visit is a good to get a better idea.
+A site visit is wise to get a better idea.

 83. Is it expensive to set up a grey water system?

-This will vary from house to house but If the drainage is easily accessible so that the tank could be excavated and installed in the day along with a hose tap for the irrigation then I would estimate a figure around $4000.
-This cost may seem high, but the task requires, 2 people, an excavator, around $2000 in gear.
+This will vary from house to house but if the drainage is easily accessible so that the tank could be excavated and installed in the day along with a hose tap for the irrigation, then I would estimate a figure around $4,000.
+This cost may seem high, but the task requires 2 people, an excavator, and around $2,000 in gear.